 |Languages||English, Samoan, Tongan and Hindi groups available in Auckland.|

 |Become a course leader!||Course Leader Training

 If you have attended a self-management programme and found it useful, consider becoming a course leader.
 This is a great opportunity to further develop your own self-management skills while also being able to help others develop new skills to manage well at home.

-Internet self-management programmes Stanford University (not yet available in NZ)
+Online self-management programmes Self-Management Resource Centre (not yet available in NZ)

 Expert patient programme (UK version of Stanford programme) NHS Choices